Skip to Main Content

 (5-10 minutes)

 The librarian will explain what NoodleTools is, why students may want to use it, and how to access it.
 Students will learn how to make an account, create a project, add sources, and generate a bibliography.
-Longer sessions can go into more detail on specific functions such as using notecards, creating an outline, and using NoodleTools to keep track of their research.

 Have another information literacy or research-related topic that you want us to cover?
 Let us know what you’re looking for!